-Since finding a West Indian Locust pod and discovering it had beautiful seeds in it, Charles (my husband) and I went to different places to find these odd shaped pods and cut them down for their seeds.
+Since finding a West Indian Locust pod and discovering it had beautiful seeds in it, Charles (my husband, who passed away on September 11, 2016) and I went to different places to find these odd shaped pods and cut them down for their seeds.

 We found out that they are a traditional drink in Costa Rica, made by many grandmothers in the old days (but not so much anymore).
 The tree is called a Guapinol tree.
 The seeds vary in shape and size according to the tree and size of pod.